hebench/frontend/docsrc/examples/backend_tutorials/seal/backend_tutorial_init_seal.md

 ### 2. Benchmark description overrides

+We must override methods to create and destroy our actual benchmark.
+These will be called by C++ wrapper's BaseEngine implementation when the benchmark needs to be instantiated to execute, and disposed of when completed.

+Our create method follows:

+\snippet{lineno} /data/storage/git-repos/hebench/frontend/docsrc/examples/backend_tutorials/seal/tutorial_backend/src/tutorial_eltwiseadd_benchmark_seal.cpp b_desc create

+This is the destroy method:

+\snippet{lineno} /data/storage/git-repos/hebench/frontend/docsrc/examples/backend_tutorials/seal/tutorial_backend/src/tutorial_eltwiseadd_benchmark_seal.cpp b_desc destroy

 There are other methods that we can override to modify the behavior of the description class.
 Check the documentation on `hebench::cpp::BenchmarkDescription` for more information.

 In this tutorial we are overriding `hebench::cpp::BenchmarkDescription::getBenchmarkDescription()` to output extra information customized for our example.